-Configuring Settings with Adaptive Scanning Disabled
+Configuring Anti-Malware and Reputation Settings with Adaptive Scanning Disabled

-- Step 1 Choose Web Security Manager > Access Policies. - Step 2 Click the link for the Access Policy you want to configure. - Step 3 Under the Web Reputation and Anti-Malware Settings section, choose Define Web Reputation and Anti-Malware Custom Settings.
+Step 1 Choose Web Security Manager > Access Policies.
+Step 2 Click the Anti-Malware and Reputation link for the Access Policy you want to configure.
+Step 3 Under the Web Reputation and Anti-Malware Settings section, choose Define Web Reputation and Anti-Malware Custom Settings .
 This allows you to configure web reputation and anti-malware settings for this Access Policy that differ from the global policy.

-- Step 4 Configure the settings in the Web Reputation Settings section. - Step 5 Scroll down to the section. - Step 6 Configure the anti-malware settings for the policy as necessary.
+Step 4 Configure the settings in the Web Reputation Settings section.
+Step 5 Configure the settings in the Advanced Malware Protection Settings section.
+Step 6 Scroll down to the Cisco DVS Anti-Malware Settings section.
+Step 7 Configure the anti-malware settings for the policy as necessary.